 - 1 teaspoon kosher salt

 - 1/4 teaspoon black pepper

-- 1/2 cup grated Parmesan cheese, plus additional for serving (omit if vegan or to make dairy free)
+- 1/2 cup grated Parmesan cheese plus additional for serving (omit if vegan or to make dairy free)

-- 2 pints cherry tomatoes, halved
+- 2 pints cherry tomatoes halved

 - Bring a large pot of salted water to a boil over high heat.
 Add the pasta and cook until al dente, according to package directions.
 Drain, reserving 1 cup of the pasta water, then toss with a bit of olive oil to prevent sticking.
 Place in a large serving bowl.